bajajcodes/3on3store-react/README.md

  # Features
  - Get Products of three categories strength, social skills and intelligence.
- - Get all Products listed by clicking buy now button on home page and filter products from home page by clicking on images, visualizing each categroy,
+ - Get all Products listed by clicking buy now button on home page.
+ - Start filtering products from home page by clicking on images, visualizing each categroy,
- - Filter products by category and rating, and Sort products by price, and clear all applied filters by clickin on clear button.
+ - Filter products by category and rating, and Sort products by price.
+ - clear all applied filters by clicking on clear button.
  - Login, Logout and Signup do all of these with clicks and few inputs.
- - Add products to cart and wishlist, to add user must be logged-in, use test credentials to use the app and get signuped when it becomes desire.
+ - Add products to cart and wishlist, to add user must be logged-in.
+ - Use test credentials to use the app and get signuped when it becomes desire.
  - Clicking twice on add to cart button, increase the qunatity on cart.
+ - Wishlist page gives powers to add product to cart and remove product from wishlist.
  - Cart page gives powers to increase and decrease quantity, remove prodcut from cart and add to wishlist.
- - Wishlist page gives powers to add product to cart and remove product from wishlist.

 # Preview